perSecond/wallpaper-merge/README.md

 # wallpaper-merge
 Simple script to merge a bunch of portrait images into landscape wallpaper sizes, by random order.

+Portrait images does not look appealing to be set as a wallpaper, because of the large black paddings.

+However many beautiful photos are taken in portrait mode and it is a waste to not be able to look at them as a wallpaper.

+Why not merge 2 portrait photos together to become a landscape image, and reducing significantly the ugly black paddings?

-This tool is ideal to be used for a wallpaper slideshow.
+This tool is ideal to be used if there is a bunch of portrait images and the user wants to use them for a wallpaper slideshow.

 ## Documentation
 1. This code takes 2 random images from the InputFolder and merges them horizontally (left and right).